saharshwadekar/Institute-management-system/readme.md

 ## Installation 🚧
 1. **Install XAMP server on Windows:** - Install [XAMPP](https://www.apachefriends.org/index.html) if not already installed.
 It's an easy-to-use development environment that includes Apache, MySQL, PHP, and more.
-2. **Clone the repository:** `git clone https://github.com/your-username/institute-management-system.git`
+2. **Clone the repository:** `git clone https://github.com/saharshwadekar/Institute-management-system.git`
-3. **Move repository:** Move the cloned repository in `xamp/htdocs` folder.
+3. **Move repository:** Move the cloned repository in `xampp/htdocs` folder.
 4. **Database Setup:**
    - Start XAMPP Control Panel and click the "Start" button next to Apache and MySQL to run the local server.
    - Access phpMyAdmin by clicking the "Admin" button next to MySQL in XAMPP Control Panel.
    - Create a new database named `Institute-management-system`.
    - Click on the newly created database and choose the "Import" option from the top menu.
-   - Upload the SQL database file provided with the project (named as Institute-management-system).
+   - Upload the SQL database file provided with the project (named as Institute-management-system.sql).
-5. **Run Project:** On any browser open your localhost by accessing the url: `http://localhost/INSTITUE-MANAGEMENT-SYSTEM`
+5. **Run Project:** On any browser open your localhost by accessing the url: `http://localhost/Institute-management-system/Login/login.php`

 ## Defaults 🛠️
 For your convenience, here are the default login credentials for the initial setup: